Rajpratik71/linux-manPages/ppmtoxpm.md

 ppmtoxpm(1)                                                                             General Commands Manual                                                                            ppmtoxpm(1)

 NAME
        ppmtoxpm - convert a portable pixmap into an X11 pixmap

 SYNOPSIS
-       ppmtoxpm   [-name=xpmname]   [-rgb=rgb-textfile]  [-alphamask=pgmfile]
+       ppmtoxpm [-name=xpmname] [-rgb=rgb-textfile] [-alphamask=pgmfile] [ppmfile]
-       [ppmfile]

        Minimum unique abbrevations are acceptable.

 DESCRIPTION
        Reads a portable pixmap as input.
 Produces X11 pixmap (version 3) as output which can be loaded directly by the XPM library.

-       For example, to convert the file "dot" (found in /usr/include/X11/bit‐ maps), from xbm to xpm one could specify
+       For example, to convert the file "dot" (found in /usr/include/X11/bitmaps), from xbm to xpm one could specify

               xbmtopbm dot | ppmtoxpm -name dot